How to buy a house with a low income

 Key takeaways

-Can I buy a house with a low income?
+Can I buy a house with low income?

 HomeReady mortgage

-Fannie Mae’s HomeReady mortgage program addresses one of the challenges of buying a home with a low income by requiring just 3 percent as a down payment.
+Fannie Mae’s HomeReady mortgage program addresses one of the challenges of buying a home with a low income by requiring just 3 percent of the home’s price as a down payment.
 With this loan, your down payment and closing cost funds can come from other sources beyond savings, including grants and gifts, and you don’t need to contribute any of the money personally.

 To qualify, your income can’t exceed 80 percent of the area median income (AMI) for the location where you’re buying a home.
 (You can look up local limits using Fannie Mae’s tool.)

-While you can put down as little as 3 percent with a HomeReady mortgage, you’ll need to pay for private mortgage insurance (PMI).
-However, you can cancel PMI once you attain 20 percent equity in your home.
-You’ll pay the mortgage insurance with your monthly mortgage payment, which will add to that cost, but it’s easy to get out of once you hit that 20 percent.
+While you can put down as little as 3 percent with a HomeReady mortgage, you’ll need to pay for private mortgage insurance (PMI) until you attain 20 percent equity.
+You’ll pay the mortgage insurance with your monthly mortgage payment, which will add to that cost.

 In addition, you can add a co-borrower to a HomeReady mortgage, even if that person isn’t planning on living in the home.